sandy510-git/AZoom-for-Car-Rental-Service/README.md

 # AZoom – Car Rental Service

 AZoom is a web application for booking and managing car rentals.
-It allows customers to browse available cars, make reservations, and manage bookings online.
+By running main.html file, it allows customers to browse available cars, make reservations, and manage bookings online.
 This project was built to practice frontend development skills and demonstrate real-world web app functionality.

 ## Features